 As defined by the U.S. Department of Justice, “Compliance programs are established by corporate management to prevent and to detect misconduct and to ensure that corporate activities are conducted in accordance with all applicable criminal and civil laws, regulations, and rules.
 The Department encourages such corporate self-policing. . .

-The Office of Compliance & Ethics reports to the university's Vice President, Administration.
-Located in 183 McKay Building, the Office of Compliance & Ethics works to identify legal requirements, define standards, and assist university administrators in complying with the law.
+The Office of Compliance & Ethics reports to the university's vice president of administration.
+Located in the Lorenzo Snow Administration Building #130, the Office of Compliance & Ethics works to identify legal requirements, define standards, and assist university administrators in complying with the law.

-The BYU–Hawaii Executive Risk Management and Compliance Committee (made up of the university's vice-presidents, the Director of University Communications, and the University Information Officer, and chaired by the Vice President, Administration) directs the university's compliance program.
+The BYU–Hawaii Executive Risk Management and Compliance Committee (made up of the university's vice-presidents, the director of University Communications, and the university information officer, and chaired by the vice president of administration) directs the university's compliance program.
 Together, the Executive Risk Management and Compliance Committee and the Office of Compliance & Ethics are committed to maintaining BYU–Hawaii’s high reputation for institutional and personal integrity through compliance with federal regulations and enforcement of university policy.

 Larry D. Thompson, Deputy Attorney General, Department of Justice, Memorandum, January 20, 2003.